trevphil/cryptosym/README.md

 ### Dataset generation

 The first thing we need in order to approach this problem is to find out how the hash function `f` operates on input bits `X` to produce output bits `Y` without making any assumptions about `X`.
 To this end, I make the hash functions operate on symbolic bit vectors, i.e. `SymBitVec` objects.
 These objects track the relationship between input and output bits for all computations in the hash function, e.g. if `C = A & B`, we track the relationship that bit `C` is the result of AND-ing `A` and `B`.
+Ultimately after all of the computations, we will have the relationship between each bit of `Y` and each bit of `X` in the function `f(X) = Y`.

 Some simplifications can be made during this process.
 For example, let's say that bit `A` is a bit from the unknown input `X` and bit `B` is a _constant_ in the hash algorithm equal to 0.
 Well then we know that `C = A & 0 = 0` so `C = 0` no matter the value of `A`.
 Some more simplifications for operations on single bits are listed below: